Virginia legislature has bipartisan support to build stadium complex for Washington Commanders

 Del.
 Marcus B. Simon (D-Fairfax) proposed an amendment that would have delayed creating the football authority until the NFL released the full findings of the investigation regarding Commanders owner Daniel Snyder.
 He said that, while building an NFL stadium in Virginia is a good economic opportunity, “you have to be diligent to know who it is you’re going into business with.”

-Though the amendment died, Simon said he hopes the investigation will be in the minds of legislators as they move forward.
+Though the amendment died, Simon said he hopes the investigation will be on the minds of legislators as they move forward.

 “If [the team] can clean up their act, if we can get to the root of what happened and know and [feel] comfortable that it’s been properly addressed, then sure, I’d love for Virginia to be the home of the stadium,” Simon said.